shaoyuliusz/faculty_salary/README.md

 # Faculty Salary

-Faculty salary and publication productivity in University of California System and University of Michigan.
+Faculty salary and publication productivity in University of California System, University of Michigan, University of Illinois and University of Minnesota.